tigera-solutions/cc-eks-zero-trust-workshop/README.md

 Calico Cloud enables fine-grained, zero-trust workload access controls between your microservices and external databases, cloud services, APIs, and other applications.
 It also prevents the lateral movement of threats with identity-aware segmentation that works across all of your workload environments, including hosts, VMs, Kubernetes components, and services.

-You will come away from this workshop with an understanding of how others in your industry are securing and observing cloud-native applications in Microsoft Azure, along with best practices you can implement in your organization.
+You will come away from this workshop with an understanding of how others in your industry are securing and observing cloud-native applications in AWS, along with best practices you can implement in your organization.

 ### Time Requirements